compiler-research/CppInterOp/README.md

 ##### Build Clang-REPL with Out-of-Process JIT Execution

 To have ``Out-of-Process JIT Execution`` enabled, run following commands to build clang and clang-repl to support this feature:
-> Only for Linux x86_64 and Macos amr64
+> Only for Linux x86_64 and MacOS arm64

 ```bash
 mkdir build